 Phuket Shark Point or Hin Musang is one of the most beautiful dive sites in Thailand.

 This Phuket scuba diving site is located 26km from Chalong Pier on Phuket, and takes 90 minutes to reach by boat.
 Shark Point is named after the docile Leopard Sharks that are often encountered resting on the sandy seafloor.
-One of the main attractions of Shark Point, apart from the Sharks, is the staggering amount of colourful corals found here.
+One of the main attractions, apart from the Sharks, is the staggering amount of colourful corals found here.
 There is a huge variety of soft corals here, in particular the giant Gorgonian Sea Fans.
 These are usually surrounded by large schools of tropical fish which make an awesome setting for this limestone pinnacle.

 Approaching from the South, Shark Point appears as a tiny rock outcropping of no interest.
 However beneath the surface lie seven pinnacles that run from north to south.
 Each pinnacle gets smaller and deeper as you proceed from one onto the next.
 Pinnacles 1 & 2 are the most frequently dived as they have good shallow corals and close together with a lot of marine life.
 Most of our Phuket scuba diving Day Trips visit Shark Point and we have a Phuket dive Day Trip Boat diving Shark Point every day of the week!